UWCS/stardust/content/news/2024-04-29-what-the-sigma-computing-t3-w2.md

 Although there's no UWCS revision sessions this week, keep an eye out for the DCS run ones 👀.

 Nominations are still open for the **Gaming Coordinator** by-election (which will be taking place at FNG this friday)!
+If you're interested in running, DM Finn (@flynt251 on Discord), or one of the ex gaming coordinators.
 There will also be free pizza, ~~as an incentive~~!

 Hopefully everyone is coping with exams ~~I don't know of a single person~~ and is ready to face *EVEN MORE EXAMS*!